com-rb/com-common/README.md

 The module [`::Com::Error`](lib/com/error.rb) supposed to be mixed into all exceptions of [`::RuntimeError`](http://ruby-doc.org/core-2.3.1/RuntimeError.html) type.
-In most situation those error should be catched and/or logged.
+In most situations those error should be catched and/or logged.
 Usually they signals about incorrect way of execution which is based on data received during runtime, unexpected data, catched and reraised exceptions from used libraries, etc.